vphantom/docblox2md/README.md

 ### Visibility

-For languages which declare property and method visibility, such as C++, Java and PHP, inline2md will automatically skip documentation for which the next line of code (anything before `{`) contains the `private` keyword.
+For languages which declare property and method visibility, such as C++, Java and PHP, inline2md will automatically skip documentation for which the next line of code (anything before `{` or `;`) contains the `private` keyword.

 Additionally, inline2md can also skip `protected` items if invoked with argument `--skip-protected`.
 (See [Usage](#usage).)